Journal Information

 - The editor shall promptly respond to any notification from the authors or a third party about significant errors found in journal articles.
 In addition, the editor accepts any complaint regarding publication processes.

 - The editor shall regularly review any research, publication, reviewer, and editorial misconduct.
-Any identified misconduct is subject to investigation by the Editorial Board of the ASEAN J Rehabil Med.
+Any identified misconduct is subject to investigation by the Editorial Board of ASEAN J Rehabil Med.
 All misconduct and breach of publication ethics, irrespective of the extent thereof, may result in retraction, publication of formal notice of the misconduct, and formal embargo on future contributions to the journal.

 Duties of Reviewers